Best Code Editors for Linux: Features & Benefits

 CudaText

-CudaText includes most of the features required to work with source code, such as code completion, code folding, snippets, a project tree, etc. At the same time, it supports a vast number of plugins and themes.
+CudaText includes most of the features required to work with source code, such as code completion, code folding, snippets, a project tree, etc. It also supports a vast number of plugins and themes.
 Furthermore, because CudaText has only a few dependencies, it starts quickly.

-The editor is highly customizable, thanks to plugins.
+Thanks to plugins, the editor is highly customizable.
 In fact, this is how much of CudaText’s existing functionality is implemented.
-The plugin manager, like Sublime Text, allows users to install, update, configure, and remove plugins.
+Like Sublime Text, the plugin manager allows users to install, update, configure, and remove plugins.

 Pros